PrefectHQ/prefect/docs/tutorial/work-pools.md

 A cloud-provider account, such as AWS, is not required with a Prefect Managed work pool.

 ## Set up a work pool

+!!! note "Prefect Cloud"
+    This tutorial uses Prefect Cloud to deploy flows to work pools.
+    Managed execution and push work pools are available in [Prefect Cloud](https://www.prefect.io/cloud) only.
+    If you are not using Prefect Cloud, please learn about work pools below and then proceed to the [next tutorial](/tutorial/workers/) that uses worker-based work pools.

 ### Create a Prefect Managed work pool